jeevanjacob55/PYTHON-PROJECTS---intermediate/readme.md

 6. [Cookie Cliker Game](./cookie-clicker/) ->Automates the Cookie Clicker game using Selenium by clicking the cookie and purchasing upgrades every few seconds.

+7. [Linkedin Job Saver](./AutomatedJobApplication/) -> Automates LinkedIn job search by logging in and saving all Python developer jobs in a given location using Selenium.